lxv458/sloth/README.md

 ![Sloth](http://kids.nationalgeographic.com/content/dam/kids/photos/animals/Mammals/Q-Z/sloth-beach-upside-down.jpg.adapt.945.1.jpg)

-Author: Libin Song, Northwestern University

 `Sloth Security Filter` is a light weight Java Servlet Filter with backend data store support, designed for OpenDaylight controller.
-It provides fine grained role based access control on generic RESTful API services.
+It provides fine grained attribute based access control on generic RESTful API services.
 It also support runtime configuration and can be deployed distributedly.
 And it is easy to install and 100% compatible with existing AAA project.
 You don't need to change any things on existing OpenDaylight projects.

 ## Installation